D'Andre Swift Player Prop Bets for NFL Week 18 | Detroit vs. Green Bay 1/9/2022

 Recent Performances

-- Last week against the Seahawks, Swift ran for 32 yards on four carries (averaging eight yards per carry).
+- Swift put together a 32-yard rushing performance in last week's matchup with the Seahawks, carrying the ball four times (averaging eight yards per attempt).

-- Over his last three outings, Swift has 32 rushing yards on four carries (10.7 yards per game), with zero touchdowns.
+- Over his last three outings, Swift has racked up four carries for 32 yards (10.7 per game).

 Swift's Detroit Teammates